mohammad-ali-abudalou/backend-task/README.md

 go test ./...
 ```

-> Mocks are used for services and repositories..
+> Mocks are used for services and repositories.

 ---